 Yeh Shen is also an accomplished orchestral conductor who studied conducting with Christoph Eschenbach, David Zinman and Leonard Slatkin.
 He conducted many chamber ensembles of the musicians of the Houston Symphony from 1997 to 2001 while still employed as a violinist in the Houston Symphony.
 After leaving Houston, he became the music director of the Santa Rosa Symphony Youth Orchestra from 2003 to 2005, and he was invited to conduct many professional orchestras and ensembles, including Cleveland Orchestra, North Carolina Symphony, Oregon Symphony and Singapore Symphony.
 He received the 2000 Aspen Conductor Academy fellowship and the 2002 Geraldine C. & Emory M. Ford Award for American Conductors.
 In 2003 he was selected by the American Symphony League to make his professional debut with the National Symphony Orchestra in The Kennedy Center.
 He also shared the podium with Christoph Eschenbach leading Sinfonietta Cracovia in Poland.

-On top of his passion in music performance, Yeh Shen is always interested in creating technology-based interactive music products to enhance music appreciation of classical music among the public.
+On top of his passion for music performance, Yeh Shen is always interested in creating technology-based interactive music products to enhance music appreciation of classical music among the public.
 He has designed mobile apps and holds U.S. patents on inventions that enable music novices to interact with classical music compositions as a part of brain fitness exercises.

 Yeh Shen was born in Hunan province in China.
 At age eight he commenced his violin study under the tutelage of his musician parents.
 He entered the Shanghai Conservatory at age 11, and by age 12 he had already been featured as a soloist frequently on national radio and television programs in China.
 Yeh Shen was chosen by the Chinese Cultural Ministry to perform for visiting legendary violinists Yehudi Menuhin and Isaac Stern.
 Yeh Shen immigrated to the United States for his college education where he received a Bachelor of Music degree and the Advanced Performer’s Certificate from the Peabody Institute of Music, Johns Hopkins University.
 His teachers include David Cerone, Fredell Lack, Earl Carlyss, Sylvia Rosenberg and Berl Senofsky.
 Yeh Shen has won prizes in violin competitions in both China and the US, and he has also performed frequently both as a soloist and a chamber musician, including on TV and radio programs.